-Academic Dismissals imposed at the end of the academic year may be appealed.
-Students subject to dismissal in May will be notified by the Dean of the College of the terms and conditions of appeal proceedings.
-Notification is sent by mail to the student's home address on record with the College at the end of the semester in question.
-Each student is responsible for informing the College through the Office of the Registrar and Scheduling of updates and changes to his/her address.
+Notification of dismissal is sent by mail and e-mail to the student's home address on record with the College at the end of the semester in question.
+Each student is responsible for informing the College through the Office of Records and Scheduling of updates and changes to his/her address.